-► Water, plumbing and bathroom fittings Repair category 1 Notes The sanitary fittings are of a modern style/type and generally appeared in adequate condition, consistent with age and usage.
-The extractor fan was not operational at the time of inspection.
+Water, plumbing and bathroom fittings

+Repair category 1

+Notes The sanitary fittings are of a modern style/type and generally appeared in adequate condition, consistent with age and usage.

-Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+Heating and hot water

+Repair category 1

+Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.